grnet/snf-image/docs/usage.rst

 *snf-image* can use images that are stored in a variety of different back-ends.
 The back-end to be used is determined by the value passed by the *img_id* OS parameter.
-The following backends are supported:
+The following back-ends are supported:

  * **Local back-end**:
    The local back-end is used to retrieve images that are stored in the ganeti